sulbhagarg/EmailGeneratorApp/README.md

 * Clone this repository
 * Open in the IDE
 * Enter your APIKEY generated from https://www.textlocal.in/ (You will get 10 free SMS)
-* Change the database setup configurations according to your loacl server.
+* Change the database setup configurations according to your local server.
 * Click Run.
 Tadaaa, your own company email generation is running :) !!